knockdata/spark-highcharts/docs/ChartOptions.md

 ### plotOptions

 Each charts has it's own plotOption class defined.
-The plotOptions classes are defined in package `com.knockdata.zeppelin.highchart.plotOptions`.
+The plotOptions classes are defined in package `com.knockdata.spark.highchart.plotOptions`.
 Use cooresponding plotOption class to contol the chart.

 ### Series and Drilldown